Microsoft may challenge Apple Vision Pro with its own video pass-through headset

 Read our disclosure page to find out how can you help MSPoweruser sustain the editorial team Read more

-The patent was first filed back in April 2021, but has just been published for public feedback recently.
+The patent was first filed back in April 2021 but has just been published for public feedback recently.
 Microsoft claims a few key concepts and designs of this new pass-through headset.
 It includes a host computer, a head-mounted display device (HMD), a camera, an augmented reality (AR) control circuit, and a display.

-“A video stream is “passed through” the device from the camera to the display, such that the user views the physical scene through the video stream without viewing the physical scene directly.
+“A video stream is “passed through” the device from the camera to the display, so the user views the physical scene through the video stream without viewing the physical scene directly.
 Furthermore, virtual imagery may be composited with the video feed from the camera to create an augmented reality (AR) experience.
 The opaque head-mounted display may have various advantages relative to an AR system with a see-through display,” the document reads.

 Normally, a pass-through headset has problems with latency between video capture and display.
 For example, unwanted objects may appear if you move your head since the content may lag behind your movement.